API Trigger¶

 associate a result value to the workflow.
 To do that, on the top of the workflow edit page,

-.
+click on select results.
 Then select JSON, set key as any json valid name and select the previously

 created input on the combo box.